For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Brewing your own beer can save you a sizeable fortune, working out at around 90p a pint*.

-You can opt for a home brewing kit (which we would advise), which will set you back between £20 to £50.
+You can opt for a home brewing kit (which we would advise), that will set you back between £20 to £50.
 But if you're planning on making your own beer regularly, you'll definitely see a return on your investment.

 To start you off, here's our step-by-step guide to making a 24-pint batch of homemade beer in your very own kitchen.
 Enjoy!